Bicolor cat: Genetics of coat patterns

 The lack of tabby striping in bicolor cats is controlled by the agouti protein, which inhibits the production of melanin and thus prevents the formation of dark hair colors.
 In agouti cats the gene is turned on and off as the hair grows, producing hairs with alternating stripes yellow and black.
 In domestic cats, inactivation of the agouti gene by a deletion mutation causes all-black coat color.

 Bicolored cat breeds

-The bicolor coat coloration is not restricted to a specific breed of cat, as it can be found in many different types of pure-breed as well as mixed-breed domestic cats.
+The bicolor coat coloration is not restricted to a specific breed of cat.
 However, some breeds have bicolor coats in their breed standards.
 These include the Ragdoll, American Shorthair, Manx, British Shorthair, and Turkish Angora.
 The Turkish Van and Snowshoe cat breed are restricted to cats with bicolored coats.

 In contrast, other common breeds of cat have specific coat patterns specified in their breed standards.
 Cats with such specific coat patterns include the Russian Blue, which has a coat of one solid color.